VictorAlmeidaFonseca/CaixaVirtual/README.md

  ```

 **GET** (get id)
->The request get a movimentacao object by id.
+>The request "get" a movimentacao object by id.
 You nedd change the "movimentacaoid" at url to current id.
 ```
 http://localhost:3000/movimentacoes/movimentacaoid
 ```

 **POST** (post movimentacoes)
-> This request post send data to database:
+> This request "post" send data to database:
 ```
 http://localhost:3000/movimentacoes
 ```